BlaineDev/431-classes-2022/class01/README.md

 - XKCD on [Correlation vs. Causation](https://xkcd.com/552)
 - Syllabus [description of TAs and their backgrounds](https://thomaselove.github.io/431-syllabus-2022/teaching-assistants.html)
 - The Art of Statistics, by David Spiegelhalter, is the book you need to purchase.
 [Dr. Spiegelhalter's web site is here](http://www.statslab.cam.ac.uk/~david/).
+- Age-Guessing Activity Form is at https://bit.ly/431-2022-class01-breakout.
+Some of you will need this during class (one person per group.)
 - Hans Rosling and "The Joy of Stats" is [on YouTube here](https://www.youtube.com/watch?v=jbkSRLYSojo).
     - The [20 minute version](https://www.youtube.com/watch?v=RUwS1uAdUcI) from 2007 TED talk
     - The [full documentary from the BBC](https://www.gapminder.org/videos/the-joy-of-stats/)